 Black-eyed peas are a great pantry item.
 Their distinctive taste is wonderful in curries, soups and stews.
 Making black-eyed peas from scratch allows you to use the delicious broth that they make.
-Adding... a whole unbroken chipotle chili to the pea broth adds smoky, deep flavor to them that is reminiscent of the more traditional — but less healthy — ham hock or ham bone.
+Adding a... whole unbroken chipotle chili to the pea broth adds smoky, deep flavor to them that is reminiscent of the more traditional — but less healthy — ham hock or ham bone.
 And because it’s whole, the chili won’t add spiciness to the broth, just flavor.
 It’s the pith and seeds inside the chili that contain the heat, so as long as they don’t come into direct contact with the broth, they can’t over-spice it.

 Soak the peas overnight.
 Drain, and rinse the black-eyed peas.
 (See Chef Tips.)